Final Set: Production

 Final Set was writer-director Quentin Reynaud's second film following Paris-Willouby, released in 2015.
 Reynaud, himself a former tennis player, sought to create a tennis film with tennis at the forefront of the story.
 To this end, he became the first French director to be authorized to film on the Roland-Garros grounds, specifically Court 14.
 Alex Lutz had to undergo training to be able to achieve the realistic "posture" of a tennis player and worked extensively with Reynaud to achieve that.
 Prior to filming, Lutz claimed that he had the tennis skill of a "beach badminton" player, so he worked to create specific mannerisms on the court.

-Jürgen Briand, who portrayed the young prodigy Damien Thosso, is himself a current French tennis player achieveing a career high ATP ranking of 403.
+Jürgen Briand, who portrayed the young prodigy Damien Thosso, is himself a current French tennis player achieving a career high ATP ranking of 403.

 Reception

 Box office

 In France, the film earned $418,659, where it premiered for five weeks.